shobit1337/good-books-recommendation/README.md

 🔗Live Link🔗 [Good Books Recommendation App](https://good-books-recommendation.netlify.app/)

 > Note: This project was build by me from scratch.
-It is markNine project for the admission process in neogcamp by Tanay Pratab more info at: [neog.camp](https://neog.camp)
+It is markNine project for the admission process in neogcamp by Tanay Pratap, more info at: [neog.camp](https://neog.camp)

 # Stack

 - Language - HTML, CSS, JavaScript
 - Library - ReactJS
 - Builder - Vite
-- API - emoji-api.com

 # Can I contribute?